usc-cloud/goffish/QuickStart.md

 <code>$sudo passwd root</code><br>
 <code>$su root</code><br>
 </p><p>
-Move GoFS and and Gopher Server to goffish_home directory:<br>
+Move GoFS and and Gopher Server to <i>$GOFFISH_HOME</i> directory:<br>
-<code>$mv gopher-server-2.0 goffish_home/</code><br>
+<code>$mv gopher-server-2.0 $GOFFISH_HOME/</code><br>
-<code>$mv gofs-2.0/ goffish_home/</code><br>
+<code>$mv gofs-2.0/ $GOFFISH_HOME/</code><br>
 </p><p>
 Start the namenode.
 A namenode is an interface that tracks all the metadata for a particular GoFS installation.
 At the moment GoFS ships with a REST server based namenode, which can be run through the GoFSNameNode script.
 This script accepts a URI argument and attempts to start a name node REST server at this URI.
 Optionally a file may also be specified which is used to save name node state.
 It is recommended you always specify a save file or name node state may be lost if the process is killed.
-Once a name node exists it is referenced through a java class type and a URI.
-The default type is edu.usc.goffish.gofs.namenode.RemoteNameNode which can communicate with a remote REST server based name node.<br>
+Once a name node exists it is referenced through a Java class type and a URI.
+The default type is <i>edu.usc.goffish.gofs.namenode.RemoteNameNode</i> which can communicate with a remote REST server based name node.<br>
 </p><p>
 <code>cd $GOFFISH_HOME/gofs-2.0/bin</code><br>
 <code>./GoFSNameNode http://localhost:9998</code><br>